-In the Executive Summary we introduced a framework for New Zealand to rapidly identify the opportunities and enabling pillars to apply Al to high priority national objectives.
+In addition, New Zealand developed AI solutions in areas of global importance, such as those identified in the SDGs, offer the opportunity of a worldwide export market for New Zealand's fast growing technology sector.
+In the Executive Summary we introduced a framework for New Zealand to rapidly identify the opportunities and enabling pillars to apply AI to high priority national objectives.
 In the following sections we use examples to illustrate how the framework could be applied to achieve wellbeing outcomes in Health, Transport and Conservation.